v6d-io/v6d/k8s/cmd/README.md

   -o, --output string                           The output format of the command, support yaml and json (default "yaml")
       --owner-references string                 The owner reference of all injectied resources --resource string                         The resource of workload
-      --sidecar.cpu string                      the cpu requests and limits of vineyard container --sidecar.envs strings                    The environment variables of vineyardd --sidecar.image string                    the image of vineyardd (default "vineyardcloudnative/vineyardd:latest")
+      --securityContext string                  the json string of security context of vineyard sidecar container --sidecar.cpu string                      the cpu requests and limits of vineyard container --sidecar.envs strings                    The environment variables of vineyardd --sidecar.image string                    the image of vineyardd (default "vineyardcloudnative/vineyardd:latest")